RjRaju143/Ultron-CTP-writeup/README.md

 More information can be found at https://github.com/chef/bento pietro@ultron:~$
 ```
-* We can't run upload the `linpeas.sh` script to box because the `Firewall` blocking the connection.
+* We can't upload the `linpeas.sh` script to box because the `Firewall` blocking the connection.
 * lets enumerate manualy.
 * After some enumeration Found a SSH key to login
 ```